 Ways to Give

-The Foundation accepts numerous donation methods in support of less fortunate aging adults.
+The Foundation is grateful for your generosity and is able to accept numerous donation methods in support of less fortunate aging adults.
 To discuss any of these giving options in greater detail, please feel free to contact Lenli Corbett, executive director, at 402-575-5950 to facilitate any of the following giving options.

 Cash, check or credit card

-The Foundation accepts cash or check gifts or secure online giving with a credit card.
+The Foundation is able to accept cash, checks or secure online giving with a credit card.

 A pledge agreement allows a donor to make a contribution to be paid over a period of one to five years.